Here you will find weekly online home learning tasks.

 Also, please see the bottom of the page for home learning tasks from the previous weeks.

-Home Learning Tasks W/B 18th May 2020
+Home Learning Tasks W/B 13th July 2020

 Understanding the World

-Expressive Art &
+Expressive Art & Design

-Answer the following questions:
+Answer the questions:

 Spend 20 minutes per day practising your times tables.
 Can you battle a friend or a teacher?